 It is a simple, yet daunting, question that can feel charged with hidden implication.
-It pressures for a response that is drenched in some profound meaning.
-It requests a type of ‘inspiration’ validated through beauty that is understood by the masses.
+It pressures for a response laden with some profound meaning.
+It requests a type of ‘inspiration’ validated through a conception of beauty that is understood by everyone.

-Noren seeks to challenge how we experience jewelry, which is often through a purely aesthetic lens that values opulence and status.
-Being maker, Keith certainly appreciate the details and the level of skill required to make the finest and most ornate pieces of jewelry.
-But it’s not for him.
+We seek to challenge how we experience jewelry, which is often through a purely aesthetic lens that values opulence and status.
+Being makers, we certainly appreciate the detail and the level of skill required to craft the finest and most ornate pieces of jewelry.
+But it’s not for us.

-Keith designs jewelry that is modern, minimal and with purpose.
-With this philosophy, the simpler something looks, the more important the smallest details become.
+We design jewelry that is modern, minimal and with purpose.
+With this philosophy, the simpler something looks, the more important the smallest of details become.

-Though the staple design itself is straight forward, the physical execution required over 20 iterations before a final product was reached.
-In gaining an in-depth understanding of the various methods and processes of making jewelry, Keith always try to use the best suited methods for each component part.
+Though the staple design appears straightforward, the execution required over 40 iterations before a final product was reached.
+In gaining an in-depth understanding of the various processes of making jewelry, we try to use the methods best suited for each component part.

 For instance, when making the slots for the staples in the band, one of the main goals is repeatability.
 Casting is the most common method for production pieces due to its relative ease and low cost.
-However, casted parts have lower metal density and lack the underlying grain structure that the same parts made from forging and forming would benefit from.
+However, cast parts have lower metal density and lack the underlying grain structure that the same parts made from forging and forming.

-He opted instead to roll solid bars of precious metal and make the bands with traditional forming techniques.
-To cut the slots, traditional methods would call for the use of jewellers saws to pierce out the shape.
+We opted instead to roll solid bars of precious metal to craft the bands with forming techniques.
+To cut the slots, traditional methods would call for the use of jeweller’s saws.
 Even the most skilled goldsmith cannot cut the slot with the precision required for the design.
-Rather, they used a laser cutter to produce consistent and perfectly sized slots for the stapes to be fitted into.
+Rather, we used a laser cutter to produce consistent and perfectly sized slots to fit each staple.What is craftsmanship to you?

-This highlights one of many examples of Noren’s attention to craftsmanship, which is an ongoing journey.
-Keith describes how we all start knowing nothing.
+Craftsmanship is a ongoing journey, we all started knowing nothing.
 It is through passion, knowledge, and perseverance that we improve and grow into craftsmen in our own right.